-This photo taken at Chapel Hill Retreat shows the Roland PA system running from a portable mains sup[ply (circled).
+The bottom centre photo, taken at Chapel Hill Retreat ,shows the Roland PA system running from a portable mains supply (circled).
 No cables to be seen even though this wedding was held in the building due to rain.
 This system is ideally suited to weddings in remote locations where mains operated equipment may be required.
 There is also a small PA that is barely visible but can make your voices easily heard.

 For a medium sized wedding I have a Roland PA system that sits at least 2 metres above ground level so it can be clearly heard by guests both standing and seated.
 In the photograph I have my Roland set up in an area with no mains power but with equaliser, dual mic inputs and music input and a spare input channel.
 The 150 guests could hear every single word.
 I am very proud of this system.
 Note the use of sandbags to stabilise the 100kg tripod in the event of a wind gust.
 Photo taken at Allview Escape on March 24th 2018.

 Videography for this wedding was by DnM videography.

 The system features a portable mains power supply plus a Behringer equaliser which allows each input channel to be amplified or attenuated according to the supply.

 There is a hands free wireless microphone for use by the celebrant, plus 2 wireless hand held microphones for the guests for exchange of vows or readings.
 The main PA is a Roland standing 2 metres above the ground to project the sound well above the heads of the audience.

 Whilst the attached photo may look a bit untidy, it shows off the equipment setup mounted behind the PA and out of site.

 The following photo (taken at Parklands, Blackheath) shows the complete setup providing mixing and individual channel amplification at the celebrant’s lectern for music plus 3 microphones.